dabizzbee-I-T-Solutions/aura-journal/PRIVACY_POLICY.md

 You can request deletion of your account and all associated data at any time by:
 1. Going to Settings in the app and selecting "Delete Account"
-2. Emailing us at alfieopo@gmail.com with your deletion request
+2. Emailing us at support@aurajournal.com with your deletion request

 We will delete your data within 30 days of your request.

 ## Children's Privacy

-Aura Journal is not intended for users under 13 years of age.
+Aura is not intended for users under 13 years of age.
 We do not knowingly collect information from children under 13.

 ## Changes to This Policy